-The Integrated Register File is a 6410 word (24 bits per word) memory integrated into the upper 64 addresses of storage.
-Although the programmer has access to all registers in the file with the 53 instruction, certain registers are reserved for specific purposes (see Table 1-3).
+The register file is a 64-word (24 bits per word) rapid access memory with a cycle time of 0.5 $\mu$ sec.
+Although the programmer has access to all registers in the file with the inter-register transfer (53) instruction, certain registers are reserved for specific purposes (see Table 1-3).
 All reserved registers may be used for temporary storage if their use will not disrupt other operations that are in progress.
-The contents of any register in the file may be examined by transferring them to the A register.
-Register 77 corresponds to the uppermost storage address.